ThibaudLafont/P7-OC-BileMo/README.md

 You can find the object model in this repository

     /assets/ddb_diagramm.png

+### Class diagramm
+You can find the object model in this repository

+    /assets/class_diagramm.png

 ### Serialization of resources
 ApiPlatform handle the serialization of resources process, though a configuration